open-telemetry/oteps/0001-metric-pre-defined-labels.md

 ## Trade-offs and mitigations

-This is an refactoring of the existing proposal to cover more use-cases that does not introduce new complexity.
-The existing mechanism for metrics is extended to raw statistics by a new metric type, which allows elimianting raw statistics, leaving equal complexity.
+This is a refactoring of the existing proposal to cover more use-cases and does not introduce new complexity.
+The existing mechanism for metrics is extended raw statistics by a new metric type, which allows eliminating raw statistics, leaving equal complexity.

 ## Prior art and alternatives